How do I disable the Windows Vista User Account Control?

 - Open the Control Panel.

-- Within User accounts click Turn User Account Control on or off
+- Within User Accounts, click Turn User Account Control on or off or Change User Account Control settings.

-- The User Account Control (UAC) window should open.
-If you want to disable UAC, uncheck the Use User Account Control (UAC) to help protect your computer and click Ok.
+- The User Account Control Settings window should open.
+If you want to disable UAC, uncheck the Use User Account Control (UAC) to help protect your computer option and click OK.
 If you want to enable this feature, check this option instead of unchecking it.
+If there is no checkbox move the scroll bar to the bottom so Windows will Never notify.

 Important: Disabling UAC will disable all of the following prompts: